 Generally speaking, your level should not fall below the minimum line unless you have a problem.
+Your vehicle’s hydraulic brakes are a closed system so there is never a situation where is it acceptable for a vehicle to “use” brake fluid and need to be topped up.
 Most likely, low levels indicate a need for new brake pads and/or shoes.
+Over time as the brake pads and shoes wear, the brake calipers and wheel cylinders will retain more fluid in their cylinder chambers.
 This is not a life-threatening situation, but it’s time to have a skilled mechanic evaluate the condition of your brakes to see if they need replacing.
 However, a level that has dropped very quickly could indicate a leak in the system and requires immediate attention.
 Topping off your fluid in either of these circumstances will only be a very temporary solution.

 New brake fluid should be clear, and light amber in color.
 If a quick visual inspection reveals dark, rusty or even inky fluid, it is time for a change.
 One characteristic of brake fluid is that it attracts and absorbs moisture from its environment over time.
 When water gets into the brake system, two things can happen.